-Capstone South West has launched a new service called a Multi-Assessment Treatment Service (MATS) for children and young people who have very complex needs and/or behaviours.
-The MATS service is led by a Consultant Child & Adolescent Psychotherapist and a multi- disciplinary team works with the child therapeutically, helping the child recover from the trauma they have experienced to create change.
-The MATS team provide clinical support to the foster family, helping them reflect on a child's behaviours and their own responses, as well as supporting the foster carers to manage the emotional impact on the fostering family.
+Capstone South West has launched a new service called a Multi-disciplinary Assessment Treatment and Therapy Service (MATTS) for children and young people who have very complex needs and/or behaviours.
+The MATTS service is led by a Consultant Child & Adolescent Psychotherapist and a multi-disciplinary team works with the child therapeutically, helping the child recover from the trauma they have experienced to create change.
+The MATTS team provide clinical support to the foster family, helping them reflect on a child's behaviours and their own responses, as well as supporting the foster carers to manage the emotional impact on the fostering family.

-More information is available in our MATS service prospectus.
+More information is available in our MATTS service prospectus.